soeai/mappgraph/index.md

 ![GitHub Logo](/images/graphs.png)

-All graphs of one app with a specific set of parameters are saved in 2 csv files (features.csv and weights.csv).
-In both two files, there is a column named *graph_id* to distinguish between different graphs.
+All graphs of one app with a specific set of parameters are saved in 2 CSV files (features.csv and weights.csv).
+In both files, there is a column named *graph_id* to distinguish between different graphs.

 #### 4. Running experiments

-So far, we already have graphs generated for all parameters (N and t<sub>slice</sub>).
-Next step is running notebook *“train_GNN.ipynb”* to train the Graph Neural Network and do prediction on the testing dataset.
+Given graphs generated with different parameters (N and t<sub>slice</sub>).
+Next step is running notebook *“train_GNN.ipynb”* to train the DGCNN model and do prediction on the testing dataset.

 There are 6 hyper-parameters we need to choose before running the notebook.
 Each set of hyper-parameters will correspond to one experiment.

 List of hyper-parameters:
-* N: The maximum nodes kept to build a graph.
+* N: The maximum nodes kept to build a graph as mentioned above.
 * t<sub>slice</sub>: Slide duration, used to compute weight between 2 nodes.
 * k: A hyper-parameter defined in GNN architecture.
 * T<sub>window</sub>: Duration of mobile traffic used to generate a graph.